finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     String scope = "scope_example"; // String | The scope whose portfolios to list.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the portfolios.
 Defaults to the current LUSID   system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the portfolios.
 Defaults to returning the latest version   of each portfolio if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing portfolios.
 This  value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt  and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided.
-    Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\".
 For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\"